Transport guide - Georgia - Asia

 • Do not spend transfers to save tiny distances

-In Tbilisi, transport works best when it helps you move between district families like Old Town, Rustaveli, and Vera, not when it replaces obvious short walks.
+In Tbilisi, transport usually works better if it helps you move between district families like Old Town, Rustaveli, and Vera, not when it replaces obvious short walks.

 The practical rule is already visible in the city data: Walk Old Tbilisi and nearby districts, use taxis or ride-hailing for steeper or longer jumps, and do not overcomplicate the city with too much transit theory.